p/vcproj2cmake/README.txt

   by always-installing vcproj2cmake_func.cmake etc.
-- a large number of generated CMakeLists.txt files will needlessly clutter the source tree for non-CMake developers Mappings files and hook files, OTOH, contain custom project-specific persistent information and thus should find their way into SCM.
+- a large number of generated CMakeLists.txt files will needlessly clutter the source tree for non-CMake developers Mappings files and hook files, OTOH, do contain custom project-specific persistent information and thus should find their way into SCM.

 ===============================================================================
 Explanation of core concepts:

+=== Directory hierarchy ===

+I strongly recommend having the root directory (the one where the solution [.sln] file is usually placed) of a Visual Studio source tree kept as an otherwise almost empty directory, with all application and library projects then placed in *child* directories.
+Not following this good convention may (will?) cause V2C conversion to break.
+You might e.g. decide to aggregate this entire auto-converted V2C sub scope from a parent-level native CMakeLists.txt infrastructure, via add_subdirectory()).

 === Hook script includes ===